mrwweb/mrw-simplified-editor-wordpress/readme.txt

 * WordPress 5.4 compatibility updates
 * [New] Remove default Gradient Presets, just like colors
 * [New] Remove majority of ways to open links in a new tab
+* [New] Force Fullscreen Mode.
+Unfortunately, WordPress 5.4 [forces all users to use Fullscreen Mode without inheriting their current preference](https://make.wordpress.org/core/2020/03/03/fullscreen-mode-enabled-by-default-in-the-editor/) or saving their choice as part of their user profile.
+In light of this change, MRW Simplified Editor does the opposite, forcing all users into Fullscreen Mode.
+This change will be removed as soon as WordPress can inherit the user's setting.
+This change can be disabled via the `mrw_block_editor_disable_settings` filter by removing the 'prevent-fullscreen' item.
+See the plugin page for code examples.

 = 2.0.2 (Jan 13, 2019) =
 * Add check for get_current_screen() to prevent errors when using TinyMCE on the front end. props @patrick-b